CeVIO-User-Guide-Unofficial/cevio-ai-en/docs/songtrack/index.md

 ### Slur

-Set the slur begin and end within the selectedn range to achieve a smoother singing performance.
+Set the slur begin and end within the selection range to achieve a smoother singing performance.

 \* When multiple notes are selected, you can also use the shortcut key ++ctrl+r++ to set slurs.